 What’s been dubbed cannabis 3.0 is a market that has evolved far beyond individuals selling bags of weed to other individuals.

-The sector is becoming more akin to the pharmaceutical and consumer goods industries, requiring capital-intensive investments and characterised by This means that while calls to build in equity through legislation are well intentioned, without ample finance, restorative approaches will struggle to flourish.
+The sector is becoming more akin to the pharmaceutical and consumer goods industries, requiring capital-intensive investments and characterised by big-deal joint ventures.
+This means that while calls to build in equity through legislation are well intentioned, without ample finance, restorative approaches will struggle to flourish.

-Take Illinois, With a typical small grow costing between $2 and $3 million to establish, the state will struggle to fund more than five licences for social equity applicants out of the hundred it intends to issue.
+Take Illinois, a state that has been much lauded for its progressive cannabis legislation.
+With a typical small grow costing between $2 and $3 million to establish, the state will struggle to fund more than five licences for social equity applicants out of the hundred it intends to issue.

 As such, banking reform has become an unlikely frontline in the global fight for cannabis justice.